EnigmaCurry/d.rymcg.tech/MAKEFILE_OPS.md

 help:
 	@grep -h '^.PHONY: .* #' Makefile | sed 's/\.PHONY: \(.*\) # \(.*\)/make \1 \t- \2/' | expand -t20
 ```

+The first target listed in a Makefile is the default target that gets
+run when you run `make` with no other arguments.
+You can also include
+[Makefile.help](_scripts/Makefile.help) as the very first included
+file, and it will have the same effect.

 Now add your other targets to the same Makefile underneath the `help`
 target, this time with comments after the `.PHONY` line, starting with